CubiCasa/cubicasa-android-sdk-example-project/README.md

 Remember to always call `finish()` when your activity is done and should be closed to avoid memory leaks.
 You should call `finish()` when you receive status code 5 or 19.

+#### Speech Recognition for Room Labels

+CubiCapture utilizes speech recognition.
+During a scan your users can use the speech recognition to add room labels.

 To disable the speech recognition and hide its `View`s call:
 ```Kotlin